The Art of MFF | Sergey Melnikoff (MFF) demonstrates the central section of the inscription Allah al-Akbar (Allah Is Great).

 A Contemporary Masterpiece Created in Honour of the Divine Name

-The construction principle of the artwork.
+The Art of MFF | The construction principle of the artwork.
 The Arabic inscription Allāhu Akbar (الله أكبر) used in the project reproduces a canonically correct form of writing approved by a Sharia council.
 The artistic composition and manner of execution constitute an authorial interpretation and do not alter the meaning or the theological correctness of the text.

 Appeal from Mayrbek Taramov